AdekunleAdeniran/project_air_v1/web_static/README.md

 ### Files
 File Name | Description
 --- | ---
-0-index.html | HTML page that displays a header and a footer.
+[0-index.html](./0-index.html) | HTML page that displays a header and a footer.
+[1-index.html](./1-index.html) | HTML page that displays a header and a footer, using head style [2-index.html](./2-index.html) | HTML page that displays a header and a footer, using CSS sheets

 ### Authors
 * Adekunle Adeniran |  [Twitter](https://twitter.com/flourishcodes)